Firstsite’s commitment to anti-racism

 This heritage has forced those of us who live here today to question what our future should look like and how should we best construct this future collectively and with equity at the heart of our most significant conversations.

-At Firstsite we openly acknowledge that progress towards an equitable society inside our organisation, on our doorstep and globally has been woefully slow especially with regards Black and Minority Ethnic communities.
-As a consequence of this we stand fully in support of Black and Minority Ethnic communities, now especially, and for the long-term.
+At Firstsite we openly acknowledge that progress towards an equitable society inside our organisation, on our doorstep and globally has been woefully slow especially with regards people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage.
+As a consequence of this we stand fully in support of people of African, Caribbean, South Asian, East Asian, South East Asian and West Asian heritage, now especially, and for the long-term.